Risk Factors For Eating Disorders In Sports

 According to research, 35% of female college athletes live with some form of disordered eating compared to 10% of male college athletes.
 Of these, 58% of female college athletes meet the criteria for bulimia compared to 38% of male athletes.

-Which signs may indicate that an athlete has an eating disorder like bulimia nervosa?
+Which are the signs an athlete has bulimia nervosa?

 According to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), feeding and eating disorders are characterized by a restriction of energy intake relative to requirements.
 Red flags for eating disorders like bulimia nervosa may include the following: